yiisoft/input-http/docs/guide/en/hydrator-attributes.md

 - Uploads will be mapped from request's uploaded files;
 - Client info will be mapped from request's attribute.

+> Note: `Body` attribute assumes that request body is parsed.
+If your implementation of request doesn't parse body
+> automatically, you can use [yiisoft/request-body-parser](https://github.com/yiisoft/request-body-parser) middleware
+> to prepare it.

 ### Customization

 By default, request parameters are expected to have the same name as DTO properties.
 To change that, pass the name